timbitz/Aligater/README.md

 The current database is for hg19, you can download it here: [hg19 transcriptome](http://google.com)

-It is also possible to use a different build or species, but automation of this process is not yet available, so you can e-mail for a synopsis of the required steps.
+It is also possible to use a different build or species, but automation of this process is still in development, so you should e-mail me for a synopsis of the required steps.

 Usage